SDGforskning/sdg-strings/SDG12_query_action_WoS.md

     OR "pathway$" OR "path$" OR "route" OR "roadmap" OR "towards" )
     NEAR/5
-      ("Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal" OR "Basel Convention"
-      OR "Rotterdam Convention on the prior informed consent procedure for certain hazardous  chemicals and pesticides in international trade" OR "Rotterdam Convention"
-      OR "Stockholm Convention on Persistent Organic Pollutants" OR "Stockholm Convention" OR "Montreal Protocol on Substances that Deplete the Ozone Layer" OR "Montreal Protocol" OR "Minamata Convention on Mercury" OR "Minamata Convention" OR "Bamako Convention on the Ban of the Import into Africa and the Control of Transboundary Movement and Management of Hazardous Wastes within Africa" OR "Bamako Convention"
+      ("Basel Convention" OR "Rotterdam Convention" OR "Stockholm Convention" OR "Montreal Protocol" OR "Minamata Convention" OR "Bamako Convention"
       OR
         (
-          ("recycl*" OR "re-cycl*" OR "re cycl*" OR "compost*" OR "codigest*" OR "co?digest*" OR "reuse$" OR "re-use$" OR "re use$" OR "reusing" OR "re-using" OR "re  using" OR "repurpos*" OR "re-purpos*" OR "re purpos"
-          OR "refurbish*" OR "re-furbish*" OR "re furbish*" OR "remanufactur*" OR "re-manufactur*" OR "re manufactur*" OR
+          ("recycl*" OR "re-cycl*" OR "re cycl*" OR "compost*" OR "codigest*" OR "co digest*" OR "reuse$" OR "re-use$" OR "reusing" OR "re-using" OR "repurpos*" OR "re-purpos*" OR "refurbish*" OR "re-furbish*" OR "remanufactur*" OR "re-manufactur*" OR
             (
-              ("sustainab*" OR "responsib*" OR "environmental*" OR "ecological*" OR "eco" OR "green" OR "safe") NEAR/5
+              ("sustainab*" OR "responsib*" OR "environmental*" OR "ecological*" OR "eco" OR "green" OR "safe" OR "safety" OR "safely")
+                NEAR/5
-                  ("management" OR "handling" OR "packaging" OR "labelling" OR "storing" OR "disposal" OR "dispose$" OR "incinerat*" OR "combust*" OR "collection" OR "collect$" OR "collected" OR "transport*" OR "treatment" OR "processing" OR "processed" OR "end of life" OR "end of chain"
+                  ("lifecycle$" OR "life cycle$" OR "cradle to cradle" OR "cradle-to-cradle" OR "end of life" OR "management" OR "handling" OR "packaging" OR "labelling" OR "storage" OR "storing" OR "stored" OR "disposal" OR "dispose$" OR "transport*" OR "process*" OR "incinerat*" OR "combust*" OR "collect*" OR "treatment" OR "sorting" OR "sorted" )
-                  OR "sorting" OR "sort$" OR "sorted"
-                  )
             )
           )